 |Candle.
 To examine the contents of an intact egg with a strong light source.|

 Candler.
-A device which uses strong light to examine the contents of the egg.
+A device that uses a strong light to examine the contents of the egg.

 Cannibalism.
 The bad habit chickens have of eating each other's flesh, feathers, or eggs.

 Cape.
 The narrow feathers between a chicken's neck and back.